bengruber250/PhraseFinder/README.md

 Intelligently searches through list of 15000 useful phrases based on semantic similarity.
-For more information, look at phrase_finder.html
+For more information, look at phrase_finder.html <a href="http://htmlpreview.github.io/?https://github.com/bengruber250/PhraseFinder/blob/master/phrase_finder.html">which is rendered here.</a>